buttmonkeyyt/Lab/README.md

 # Lab
-Sharing files for lab projects
+File sharing platform for lab projects.

+Overleaf editing will just be done in overleaf for now.